Showing posts with label Scarlet Witch. Show all posts

 1. Make sure you invite all your friends!
 To put them at ease, remind they don't have to dress up special — just wear everyday clothing!
 (Geez, Namor, if you're too hot, just let me know and I'll turn down the thermostat!)

-Panel from Vision and the Scarle Witch (1985 series) #6 (March 1986), script by Steve Englehart, pencils by Richard Howell, inks by Frank Springer, colors by Adam Phillips, letters by Rick Parker and Bill Oakley
+from Vision and the Scarlet Witch (1985 series) #6 (Marvel, March 1986), script by Steve Englehart, pencils by Richard Howell, inks by Frank Springer, colors by Adam Phillips, letters by Rick Parker and Bill Oakley

 2. There will be some guests who it might be difficult to invite!
 Swallow your pride and ask your dad to come over, even if he disapproves of your husband, has vowed to destroy the entire human race, or if he voted for Trump.